tigerfarm/tfpfrontline/README.md

 + From a browser, can check that the server is running.
 + Listening on port: 8080
 ````
-Once running, can use the following cURL commands to test the application.
+Once running, use the following cURL commands to test the application.

-Folloing are sample Frontline requests.
+Following are sample Frontline app requests.
 Note, the value of the environment value FRONTLINE_TWILIO_SIGNATURE,
-can be used as a test validation signature.
+is used as a test validation signature in the header of an HTTP request.
-When used in the header of an POST HTTP request, the request will be allowed.
+The request will be allowed.
 ````
-export FRONTLINE_TWILIO_SIGNATURE=abCDe1fg2hiJKlmnoP3quSTuvwx=

 curl -X POST 'http://localhost:8080/frontline' \
   --header 'Content-Type: application/x-www-form-urlencoded' \
   --header 'x-twilio-signature: abCDe1fg2hiJKlmnoP3quSTuvwx=' \